pan00033/netflix-clone/README.md

 # Netflix Clone

-Utilized the React library, importing and exporting components, props, TMDB(The Movie Database) API and more to achieve a fully functioning Netflix clone.
+Utilized the React library, importing and exporting components, props, TMDB(The Movie Database) API, Ajax and more to achieve a fully functioning Netflix clone.

+# Tech Stack

+* React
+* JSX
+* Axios
+* HTML&CSS
+* TMDB API
+* Ajax

+# Demo Link

+This web app is deployed using Firebase at https://netflix-clone-94179.web.app/

 # Getting Started with Create React App